Updated: July 1, 2022

 As I launched new products, I realized I enjoy both the product and business side.
 I enjoyed thinking at a strategic level but was also comfortable diving deep into operational details to make things happen.
 The combination of these interests led me to pursue my MBA, where I spent a lot of time on exploring venture capital, entrepreneurship and finance.

 Over the past few years, I have made a transition to business development and partnerships in digital health and telehealth.
 I have sourced, evaluated and operationalized population health level opportunities across remote patient monitoring, e-prescriptions, diagnostic kits, virtual vitals and at home care.
 I genuinely believe that we are at a tipping point in how each of us experience care, which makes me very excited for the future of health tech.
+I enjoy mentoring and advising early stage startups and founders.

 After living in Boston for about 6 years, I moved to the SF Bay area in 2017.
-I live in the Marina neighborhood in San Francisco with my wife Isha and several other plants.
+I live in the Burlingame with my wife Isha and several other plants.
 I enjoy hiking and camping, basically anything outdoors.
 I love to travel and have visited countries in the Middle East, Africa, Europe and Latin America.
 I grew up playing Badminton and Table Tennis.
 My favorite way to de-stress is to go on long walks in my neighborhood.
 I love to read non-fiction books, listen to podcasts and (to my own demise) am quite active on twitter (follow me @tejasinamdar_).
 My favorite food is Indian street food called chat and I could eat pizza everyday.